 As animals operate in closed-loop, it is often challenging to predict what neural information may be required for controlling behavior without an understanding of body and sensor dynamics.
 Engineering control theory provides a framework that allows me to quantitatively integrate sensing and mechanics and to probe these questions directly.
 Sensory neurophysiology often reveals what information can be encoded by neurons, thereby revealing the broader capability of biological sensors.
 By using a neuromechanical framework, my research will go a step further by inquiring what neural signals may be required for controlling animal behavior.

-Peripheral sensory processing to implement feedback control during running
+Sensory processing to implement feedback control during running

 Mongeau, J.-M., Sponberg, S.N., Miller, J.P., Full, R.J.
 (2015) Sensory processing within antenna enables rapid implementation of feedback control for high-speed running maneuvers.
 Journal of Experimental Biology DOI: 10.1242/jeb.118604 (PDF)

 III.
-Locomotor Control under Perturbations
+Movement Control under Perturbations

 Animal locomotion is inescapably closed-loop: motor outputs feedback onto sensory inputs.
 The interactions between neural and mechanical systems within this loop are often difficult to study and quantify when animals operate in steady state.
 In contrast, when animals are perturbed to challenge their stability, there is a greater performance demand on the physiology which in turn can expose the interplay of mechanical and neural systems.
-Indeed, perturbations are often the norm rather than the exception within natural environments.

 Mongeau, J.-M., Frye, M.A.
 (2017) Drosophila spatiotemporally integrates visual signals to control saccades.
 Current Biology DOI: http://dx.doi.org/10.1016/j.cub.2017.08.035